A breast mass (lump) may be discovered by patients incidentally or during breast self-examination or by the clinician during physical examination.

 Review of systems should determine whether nipple discharge is present and, if present, whether it is unilateral, spontaneous or only in response to breast manipulation and whether it is clear, milky, or bloody.
 Symptoms of advanced cancer (eg, weight loss, malaise, bone pain) should be sought.

-Past medical history should include risk factors for breast cancer, including previous diagnosis of breast cancer, history of radiation therapy to the chest area before age 30 (eg, for Hodgkin lymphoma).
+Past medical history should include risk factors for breast cancer Risk Factors Breast cancers are most often epithelial tumors involving the ducts or lobules.
+Most patients present with an asymptomatic mass discovered during examination or screening mammography.
+Diagnosis... read more , including previous diagnosis of breast cancer, history of radiation therapy to the chest area before age 30 (eg, for Hodgkin lymphoma).
 Family history should note breast cancer in a 1st-degree relative (mother, sister, daughter) and, if family history is positive, whether the relative carried one of the inherited gene mutations that predispose to breast cancer (eg, BRCA1, BRCA2).

 Examination focuses on the breast and adjacent tissue.
-The breast is inspected for skin changes over the area of the mass, nipple inversion (retraction), and nipple discharge Nipple Discharge Nipple discharge is a common complaint in women who are not pregnant or breastfeeding, especially during the reproductive years.
-Nipple discharge is not necessarily abnormal, even among postmenopausal... read more .
+The breast is inspected for skin changes over the area of the mass, nipple inversion (retraction), and nipple discharge Nipple Discharge Nipple discharge can occur in women who are not pregnant or breastfeeding, especially during the reproductive years.
+Nipple discharge is not necessarily abnormal, even among postmenopausal women... read more .
 Skin changes may include erythema, eczematous appearance, edema, or dimpling (sometimes termed peau d’orange [orange peel]).

 The mass is palpated for size, tenderness, consistency (ie, hard or soft, smooth or irregular), borders (well-defined or nondiscrete), and mobility (whether it feels freely mobile or fixed to the skin or chest wall).